 Best Shoulder Injury Treatments

 Based upon your diagnosis, you will be guided towards the best shoulder injury treatment options.
-Treatment may include a variety of manual techniques such as: muscle or fascial release, stretching, joint mobilisation or dry needling.
+Treatment may include a variety of manual techniques such as: muscle or facial release, stretching, joint mobilization or dry needling.
 Sometimes your neck and thoracic spine may also be reviewed.
 Taping may also be offered to give temporary support or stability during your rehab, to assist recovery and to prevent further injury occurring.
 Occasionally referral for imaging such as MRI or x-ray may be required to obtain more information about your injury.

-Individualised Shoulder Rehab
+Individualized Shoulder Rehab

 Our physiotherapists will guide you towards the right exercises for your condition.

-These exercises will likely be aimed at some or all of the following (pending your condition) ; improving the way the bones and joints move (biomechanics), improving rotator cuff strength, improving your scapula stability and/or improving the way the nerves and muscles work together.
+These exercises will likely be aimed at some or all of the following (pending your condition) ; improving the way the bones and joints move (bio mechanics), improving rotator cuff strength, improving your scapula stability and/or improving the way the nerves and muscles work together.

 Whilst shoulder rehabilitation may start with home exercises, it will eventually be incorporated into your sport or usual gym/exercise program so that your injury does not return.

 The physiotherapists at Hunter Physiotherapy are able to assist you with all your shoulder rehabilitation needs for injuries such as:

 - Shoulder Laxity